 Clean your denture at least daily, and make sure you brush any remaining teeth as well as your gums, tongue, and soft tissues with a soft-bristled toothbrush to reduce bacteria build-up and keep your smile healthy.

 Do not expose your denture to hot water; doing so could cause it to warp and lose its fit.
 Notify your dentist as soon as possible if your denture breaks, becomes loose, or if you notice oral sores.

 The Cost of Dentures

-The cost of your dentures in Pasadena will depend on several factors, including the specific type of denture you are receiving and the material used to make the teeth.
-For example, a full set of dentures cost more than partials, implant-retained dentures cost more than non-implant dentures, and porcelain teeth comes with a higher price than acrylic.
+The cost of your dentures in Pasadena will depend on several factors, including the specific type of denture you are receiving as well as the material used to make the teeth.
+For example, a full set of dentures cost more than partials, implant-retained dentures cost more than non-implant dentures, and porcelain teeth come with a higher price than acrylic.
 On average, dentures tend to cost at least a few hundred dollars (implant-retained dentures may cost thousands).
 When you come to our office for your denture consultation, we’ll crunch some numbers with you and work with your insurance company to help you fit your new smile into your budget.